fraunhoferfokus/Xtensions/README.md

 This library is mainly a collection of [Xtend](https://www.eclipse.org/xtend/) extension methods for classes in the Java 8 standard library and the Xtend standard library.
 A few goals are:

-* Smooth iterop between Java 8 JDK types and types from the Xtend standard library
+* Adding extension methods to Java 8 JDK types to make them work more naturally with Xtend
 * Making a select few Java 9 methods available on Java 8
-* Providing support for iteration over primitive values without having to use boxing
+* Providing support for iteration over primitive values without resort to boxing
 * Adding some useful additional methods to existing standard JDK and Xtend standard lib classes

 ## Usage